 A key improvement: We focus on objective observation, not subjective “intangibles” like attitude or potential.
 The goal is accuracy, fairness, and transparency.

-It’s natural to focus on your final SQ rating — but that’s the result, not the process.
+It’s natural to focus on your final SQ assessment — but that’s the result, not the process.
 The process begins with observing measurable skills: batting, fielding, throwing, and running.

 Each “Yes” answer represents a skill you consistently perform at the level described.
-Your total “Yes” responses = your SQ rating.
+Your total “Yes” responses = your SQ assessment.

 The Skills Questions are the most objective method available for evaluating softball ability, but they don’t measure everything.
 Team value also includes leadership, teamwork, and spirit — qualities assessed during the draft process, not through SQs.